Mini-split heat pumps are an efficient, convenient, and highly effective way to heat and cool your home or office.

 Blocked Condensate Drain

-The most common cause of this problem is a blockage in the condensation drain.
+The most common cause of water leaking is a blockage in the condensation drain.

-Over time, dust and other debris can get trapped by moisture in your mini-split.
+Over time, dirt and other debris can get trapped by moisture in your mini-split.
 Under regular operation, these particles should be carried away with the condensate in the drain line.

 However, in certain circumstances, they can accumulate and, without regular cleaning, may cause the drain to become blocked.